top of page

 Our Research

-We use Drosophila and human organoid models to understand how KDM5 family proteins function in vivo.
-Drosophila are an animal model with a single kdm5 gene and an excellent genetic toolkit available to dissect KDM5 function.
+We use Drosophila and human iPSC models to understand how KDM5 family proteins function in vivo.
+Drosophila is an animal model with a single Kdm5 gene and an excellent genetic toolkit for dissecting KDM5 function.
 Human cells encode either three (XX individuals) or four (XY individuals) KDM5 genes - KDM5A, KDM5B, KDM5C and KDM5D.

 Latest Publications